Psychedelics in Society and Culture

 BCSP brings together researchers from across disciplines, including neuroscience, molecular biology, psychology, education, social science, chemistry, and genetics, and experts in public policy, law, health economics, culture, and religion.

-BCSP conducts psychology and neuroscience research, but does not offer clinical treatment for mental health conditions.
+BCSP conducts basic neuroscience research, but does not offer clinical trials or treatment for mental health conditions.
 If you are seeking mental health care, please contact a licensed mental healthcare provider where you live.
 If you are having a medical emergency, please call “911” or go to the nearest emergency room.
 If you are having thoughts of suicide, please call or text “988” to reach the National Suicide Prevention Lifeline.

 abstract image of a brain emerging from a silhouette of a face, against a green background